hydrodynamicstability/publicationlist/README.md

 ## Theoretical Modeling of Hydrodynamics

-Low-order models in the form of coupled gyrostats, applied to 2D and 3D Rayleigh-Benard convection (including spontaneously-generated and externally-forced shear), magnetoconvection, and other hydrodynamic flows.
+Low-order models in the form of coupled gyrostats, applied to 2D and 3D Rayleigh-Benard convection (including either spontaneously-generated and externally-forced vertical shear), magnetoconvection, and other hydrodynamic flows.

 - [See listing](lom.md)